Introduction

 Decision Flowchart

-Do you need a third-party NVA (e.g., Palo Alto) for ANY traffic?
+Do you need a third-party NVA (e.g., Palo Alto) for ALL traffic?

 │